UK renewables generated more electricity than gas this winter

 Battery storage is also set to grow 14-fold with the storage pipeline having increased by five times in the last year.

-Europe’s largest grid-scale battery storage facility came online in 2022 and the UK’s pumped hydro storage capacity is set to rise by 130% to 6.5GW.
+Europe’s largest grid-scale battery storage facility came online in 2022 and the UK’s pumped hydro storage capacity is set to rise by 130 per cent to 6.5GW.

 The UK is still heavily dependent on gas.
-It supplies 40% of our power and 85% of our heating and UK households have been badly hit by rising gas prices because they are the least energy efficient in western Europe, according to the International Monetary Fund.
+It supplies 40 per cent of our power and 85 per cent of our heating and UK households have been badly hit by rising gas prices because they are the least energy efficient in western Europe, according to the International Monetary Fund.